-While troubleshooting the QuickBooks error 1328, the user must not make guesswork on the technical configurations as any unwarranted change within the program could lead to the colossal damage to your company file.
-If you need to ask any question during the troubleshooting procedure, call on the Asquare Cloud Hosting Helpline Number to get immediate answers
+While troubleshooting the QuickBooks error 1328, the user must not make guesswork on the technical configurations as any unwarranted change within the program could lead to colossal damage to your company file.
+If you need to ask any questions during the troubleshooting procedure, call the Asquare Cloud Hosting Helpline Number to get immediate answers

 What are the Causes of the QuickBooks Update Error 1328?

-Before we fixate the troubleshooting methods to counter the error 1328 while applying patch to file, let’s find out what are its root causes.
+Before we fixate the troubleshooting methods to counter the error 1328 while applying the patch to a file, let’s find out what are its root causes.